-Globus’ unique guided sightseeing includes inside visits to the VATICAN MUSEUMS and SISTINE CHAPEL with Michelangelo’s ceiling paintings and The Last Judgment, and monumental ST. PETER’S SQUARE and BASILICA to admire Michelangelo’s Pietà.
-Then, drive to the Roman Forum and visit the amazing COLOSSEUM, where gladiators once fought.
+Guided sightseeing includes inside visits to the VATICAN MUSEUMS and SISTINE CHAPEL with Michelangelo’s ceiling paintings and The Last Judgment, and monumental ST. PETER’S SQUARE and BASILICA to admire Michelangelo’s Pietà.
+Then, drive to the Roman Forum and marvel at the amazing Colosseum, where gladiators once fought.
 For those who wish to see it all, an optional walking tour with a Local Guide is available to further explore famous sites, like the Spanish Steps, Trevi Fountain, the Pantheon, and more.

-Morning break in peaceful Assisi.
-Visit the massive 13th-century BASILICA OF ST. FRANCIS built above the saint’s grave.
+Stop in Ferrara, and walk through the impressive Este Castle to the marble cathedral and browse through the attractive little shops.
 Continue to the Adriatic coast and arrive in romantic Venice.
 Tonight is your chance to join an optional evening featuring a private water-taxi ride along the Grand Canal, followed by a traditional Venetian dinner.

 Start sightseeing in style by PRIVATE BOAT and meet your Local Guide.
 Highlights of your walking tour are ST. MARK’S SQUARE and the byzantine BASILICA, lavish DOGES’ PALACE and the BRIDGE OF SIGHS.
 Also watch a skilled GLASSBLOWER fashion delicate objects in an age-old traditional manner.
 Later, you may wish to join an optional cruise to colorful Burano Island.

 Day 5 VENICE ISLAND–FLORENCE